A brief history of the rise, fall of Sri Lanka's president

 A FAMILY AFFAIR

-For decades, the powerful land-owning Rajapaksa family had dominated local politics in their rural southern district before Mahinda Rajapaksa was elected president in 2005.
+For decades, the powerful land-owning Rajapaksa family dominated local politics in their rural southern district before Mahinda Rajapaksa was elected president in 2005.
 Appealing to the nationalist sentiment of the island’s Buddhist-Sinhalese majority, he led Sri Lanka into a triumphant victory over ethnic Tamil rebels in 2009, ending a 26-year brutal civil war that had divided the country.
-His younger brother, Gotabaya, was a powerful official and military strategist in the Ministry of Defense.
+He and his younger brother Gotabaya, formerly a powerful official and military strategist in the Ministry of Defense, have denied accusations of atrocities committed during the war.

 Mahinda remained in office until 2015, when he lost to the opposition led by his former aide.
 But the family made a comeback in 2019, when Gotabaya won the presidential election on a promise to restore security in the wake of the Easter Sunday terrorist suicide bombings that killed 290 people.